User Interface Basics

 Organizing Objects in Folders

-Folders allow you to organize your Skyvia objects and simplify managing them.
+Folders allow you to organize Skyvia objects.
+Create folders and drag Skyvia objects to them to get quick access to specific object categories.
 For example, you may create separate folders for Skyvia objects related to each of your customers, or create folders that group objects related to specific tasks.

 Viewing Object Dependencies